Introduction to the Philosophical Views of the Nine Ways of Bön

 Ponlop Tsangpa Tenzin Rinpoche is the head teacher of Triten Norbutse monastery, and for many years now, he has honoured us with his presence and teaching at Shenten Dargye Ling.
 Receiving such authentic transmissions in person is an invaluable opportunity to deepen one’s connection with the living Bön lineage and integrate its wisdom into practice and everyday life.

-Study, preparation, accomplishment: the tsok of Drenpa Namkha
+Study, preparation, accomplishment: the tsok of Lishu Tagring

 For the first time at Shenten Dargye Ling, Khenpo Samten Tsukphü will offer a detailed training on the art of the Chöpon – the sacred role of the ritual master.